eduncan911/eduncan911.github.io/source/_posts/2016-04-03-how-to-enable-bash-on-windows-10-preview.markdown

 Download and install.
 You may want to go make some tea.

-The final set of mouse-ninja-moves is to add the Bash features:
+Another set of mouse-ninja-moves is to add the Bash features:

 * click **Start** and type *"Windows Features"* and choose *"Turn Windows features on or off"*